WDI-SEA/notes/09-other-topics/history-of-cs/readme.md

 ### Other Early Advancements

 Roughly contemporary with the Antikythera mechanism, an Indian mathematician named [Pingala](https://en.wikipedia.org/wiki/Pingala), is credited with the first use of a binary number system.
+It used long and short dashes and was similar to Morse code.

 ## Middle Ages